fimashagal/typo/README.md

 # Typo
-Detect and convert any data-type like wizard 🌟
+Work with any data-types like wizard 🌟

 ## Identify type main method